K33P-repo/K33P_Smart_Contract/backend/FRONTEND_INTEGRATION.md

 1. **Get Deposit Address**: Your app requests the deposit address from the backend
 2. **User Sends Deposit**: User sends 2 ADA to the deposit address from their wallet
-3. **Record Signup**: Your app submits user information and transaction hash to the backend
+3. **Record Signup**: Your app submits user information and sender wallet address to the backend
 4. **Verification**: Backend verifies the transaction on the blockchain
 5. **Status Check**: Your app periodically checks the user's status
 6. **Completion**: Once verified, the user's identity is established in the system